 The European Union can't save the United Kingdom from the effects of Brexit.
-Even if they give us everything we want — or the UK government accepts the ongoing payments, freedom of movement, and so forth necessary to maintain Common Market membership — leaving the EU will still be a huge shock for which we are completely unprepared.
+Even if they give us everything we want — or the UK government accepts the ongoing payments, freedom of movement, and so forth necessary to maintain membership of the Customs Union and Single Market — leaving the EU will still be a huge shock for which we are completely unprepared.

 This is the result of agreements between the EU and third countries (or groups of countries).
 The trade agreement between the EU and South Africa, for example, is an agreement between the (then) European Community and South Africa.
 The European Union can't make that agreement apply to goods or people from outside the Union even if it wanted to, any more than the UK could (as part of its great "Repeal" Bill) transfer an international treaty of the EU into its domestic legislation.
 There is no alternative but to negotiate a new agreement here.
 Similarly with the US-Euratom agreement on nuclear cooperation.
 The European-South Korean open skies agreement.
 And so forth.
 (There are, the Financial Times explains, some 750 such agreements.)

 All these agreements will cease to apply to the United Kingdom on 29 March 2019.
 In some cases the UK would have to remain a full member of the Union to avoid that; in other cases it could potentially retain access to them (through, say ongoing membership of Euratom or the European Common Aviation Area) but the current government appears to have ruled that out (by notifying its intent to leave Euratom, and by stating its unwillingness to accept any role for the European Court of Justice).